Outdated version

 Allowed types

-Function timeago.Parse() excepts different types of datetime:
+The timeago.Parse() function accepts different types of datetime:

 intUnix timestamptime.TimeType from Go time packagestringDatetime string in formatYYYY-MM-DD HH:MM:SS